software-assignments-spring2022/project-proposal-repostbuster/README.md

 This will be possible through the use of the [Google Cloud Vision API](https://cloud.google.com/vision), which will make the image search functionality possible.

-The rest will be made possible using the MERN Stack (MongoDB, Express.js, React.js, Node.js).
+The rest will be made possible using the MERN Stack (MongoDB, Express.js, React.js, Node.js) and will be deployed as a web application.

 ## Thats cool, but how will you get this done?

-The only major roadblock will be implementing the reverse image search functionality in a usable way.
-The rest will involve integrating it into a webapplication in a functional way.
+The only major roadblock will be learning how to implement the reverse image search functionality in a usable way.
+The rest will involve integrating it into a web application with an easy to use front end.

 I estimate a team of 4-5 people will allow us to propperly complete this project for this class.